tshahria/cs1300-development/README.md

   * ItemList (the component that handles rendering all the items)
   * Cart (the component responsible for the cart of my website and rendering it)

-I have a constants file that stores my enums and my item list I have 3 enums:
+I have a constants file that stores my enums and my item list.

+I have 3 enums:
   * Regions
   * Sizes